This tour includes return international airfares. See the Fine Print section for further details.

 Take a closer look at the fascinating world of sushi, extending from the ocean to your plate.
 Learn the art of sushi-making from a sushi master, then enjoying your creations afterwards.

-Afterwards, we'll take a boat cruise on Lake Ashi.
+On arrival, we'll take a boat cruise on Lake Ashi.
 The lake sits within the caldera of Mount Hakone, and is famed for its views of Mount Fuji.
 Boats inspired by western warships cruise the scenic lake, and the picturesque, forested region has been popular with hikers and sightseers for centuries.

 We then transfer to Lake Kawaguchiko, an absolutely stunning area that's home to the second largest of the Fuji Five Lakes and promises more fabulous views of Mount Fuji.